Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph Path Likelihood Model

 \subsection{Transport Baseline and Residual Architecture}

 For any extensive fields, such as stellar and gas masses, the temporal edges in the layered halo graph define a transport operator $T^{(k)}$ that aggregates progenitor information over the interval $\Delta t_k=t_k-t_{k-1}>0$.
-For a mass-like field $q$, we write the transported progenitor state as
+For a mass-like field $q$ ($M_{\star}$ and $M_{\rm gas}$ in this work), we write the transported progenitor state as

 where $\mathcal{P}(i)$ is a set of progenitor nodes with temporal edges into $(i,k)$.
 If a subhalo disappears between two layers, its reservoir is propagated along an explicit temporal edge to the descendant assigned by the merger tree at the next layer, i.e., the host remnant.
 If a satellite survives to the next layer, it retains its own node and its own $q$.
 Nodes without progenitors, either newly formed halos or the first layer of a layered graph, are seeded from the catalog for training and masked from the loss for that transition.
 This construction ensures that only genuine mergers sum reservoirs into a common descendant, and the training learns information encoded in the tidal evolution of satellites.